Football in Art and Art in Football

-“Community, commerce, politics and class are part of the ground on which football plays.
+Community, commerce, politics and class are part of the ground on which football plays.
 It’s woven into our social fabric.
 From kids kicking balls in the street to tabloid front pages to a mad club loyalty that lasts a lifetime.

-“Willis is taking an icon of art history and turning it into this sporting emblem.
+Willis is taking an icon of art history and turning it into this sporting emblem.
 This is the beauty of what excites me between the intersection of sport and art.

 Similarly to Lowry, Gerald Cains entered the same competition with this painting.
 It shows fans queuing to enter Fratton Park Stadium in Portsmouth.
-Moreover, the crowd embody the post-war angst of the time as well as paying tribute to the importance of football in British culture.
+Moreover, the crowd embodies the post-war angst of the time as well as paying tribute to the importance of football in British culture.

 We have another example in this brilliant piece by Tabitha Jussa, a Liverpudlian photographer.
 Using time-lapse techniques her picture shows football fans in the hours preceding a game.
 Firstly it is a universal ode to the rituals of the match.
-Secondly it is also a testament to the changing landscape around Liverpool football club.
+Secondly, it is also a testament to the changing landscape around Liverpool football club.

-Although known mainly for photography and glamour (note his contract with Vogue) Cecil Walter Hardy Beaton was also a fan of football.
+Although known mainly for photography and glamour (note his contract with Vogue), Cecil Walter Hardy Beaton was also a fan of football.
 Here a goalkeeper leaps to make a save, which the player in red is already celebrating as a goal.

 Our first example is from Andrew Freeth who was a portrait painter and etcher.
-In his depiction of the Watford football club dressing room we observe the different personalities and moods of each footballer as they decompress after the match.
+In his depiction of the Watford football club dressing room, we observe the different personalities and moods of each footballer as they decompress after the match.

 Famously, Andy Warhol met the Brazilian football player Pelé in 1970 and captured the grace and skill of the game in his portrait.

-In addition there is Kehinde Wiley, a modern day historical portrait painter (well known for Obama’s presidential portrait).
+In addition, there is Kehinde Wiley, a modern-day historical portrait painter (well known for Obama’s presidential portrait).
 Here he depicts Cameroonian striker and celebrity Samuel Eto’o.

 As a contemporary descendent of a long line of portraitists, including Reynolds, Gainsborough, Titian, Ingres, among others, Wiley, engages the signs and visual rhetoric of the heroic, powerful, majestic and the sublime in his representation of urban, black and brown men found throughout the world.

-Likewise Rose Wylie is known for large scale paintings.
-In Yellow Strip her signature style observes famous footballers, including Wayne Rooney, John Terry, Thierry Henry, Jens Lehmann and Ronaldinho.
+Likewise, Rose Wylie is known for large-scale paintings.
+In Yellow Strip, her signature style observes famous footballers, including Wayne Rooney, John Terry, Thierry Henry, Jens Lehmann and Ronaldinho.